Chapter 4: Message/Transaction Collection

 Imagine dozens of transactions being processed concurrently.
 For transaction #51, Replica A needs to collect Prepare votes.
 For transaction #52, it might be collecting Commit votes.
 For transaction #53, it just received the Pre-Prepare proposal.
 How does a replica keep track of all these different messages for all these different transactions without getting confused?

 Welcome to Chapter 4!
-We’ll explore the components responsible for organizing this potential chaos: Message/Transaction Collection, primarily handled by TransactionCollector
+We’ll explore the components responsible for organizing this potential chaos: Message/Transaction Collection, primarily handled by TransactionCollector and MessageManager.

 The Challenge: Organizing Consensus Messages